SAFEXPLAIN: From Vision to Reality

 CORE DEMO

 The Core Demo is built on a flexible skeleton of replaceable building blocks for Interference, Supervision or Diagnoistic components that allow it to be adapted to different secnarios.
-Full domain-specific demos will be available at our final event.
+Full domain-specific demos are available in the technologies page.

 SPACE